 The Wyoming Department of Education invites Wyoming high school and district employees to nominate graduating high school seniors to be nationally recognized during the 2022 U.S. Presidential Scholars Program, as a Presidential Scholar.

 About the Program

-Nominees who are selected as Presidential Scholars will receive an expense-paid trip to Washington, D. C. in June, where they will be presented with the U.S. Presidential Scholars medallion at a ceremony sponsored by the White House, in commemoration of their achievements.
+Students who are selected as Presidential Scholars will receive an expense-paid trip to Washington, D. C. in June, where they will be presented with the U.S. Presidential Scholars medallion at a ceremony sponsored by the White House, in commemoration of their achievements.
 During their visit to Washington, Scholars have access to important national and international figures, including government officials, educators, authors, musicians, scientists and other accomplished people.
 Scholars are provided opportunities to: wrestle with issues that concern America and the world; attend recitals, receptions and ceremonies held in their honor; and visit area museums and monuments.

 For additional information about the U.S. Presidential Scholars Program, click here.